-Once a month, web developers from across the Mozilla Project get together to spend an hour of overtime to honor our white-collar brethren at Amazon.
-As we watch our productivity fall, we find time to talk about our side projects and drink, an occurrence we like to call “Beer and Tell”.
+Once a month, web developers from across the Mozilla Project get together to forge Bitcoins.
+While we magnetize needles for carving out our counterfeit bits directly on hard drive platters, we find time to talk about our side projects and drink, an occurrence we like to call “Beer and Tell”.

 If you’re interested in attending the next Beer and Tell, sign up for the firstname.lastname@example.org mailing list.
 An email is sent out a week beforehand with connection details.
 You could even add yourself to the wiki and show off your side-project!